Introduce yourself: who are you, what do you do, and why is it important?

 My name is Abdul Samad Haidari – a Hazara-Afghani descendent.
 I am a journalist, an author, a poet, a humanitarian aid worker, a certified translator/interpreter (Cairo American University accredited), a Teacher and a human rights activist.
 I am is also a member of Jakarta Foreign Correspondents Club (JFCC).

 I am a stateless refugee at the moment.
-I have been living in Indonesia since early 2014 as a certified-refugee – determined by United Nations High Commissioner for Refugees (UNHCR) in 2016.
+I have been living in Indonesia since early 2014 as a certified-refugee – determined by United Nation High Commissioner for Refugees (UNHCR) in 2016.
 I have authored a collection of poetry called The Red Ribbon.

 I write my life stories in poetry and other life experiences.
 I do these to advocate for human rights/refugees who have fled war, persecution and genocide.